Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Quantum Classification

-\textit{\textbf{Support Vector Machines}} (SVMs) are a popular supervised machine learning method for classification and regression tasks.
+SVMs \cite{flach_machine_2012} are a popular classical supervised machine learning method for classification and regression tasks.
 SVMs aim to find a hyperplane that separates the data into two or more classes, with the largest possible margin between the closest data points to the hyperplane.
 These closest data points are called support vectors, and the margin is defined as the perpendicular distance between the hyperplane and the closest support vectors.
 The intuition behind this approach is that the larger the margin, the more robust the classifier will be to new data.
-Consider a dataset $\mathcal{D}$ of $n$ datapoints each with $m$ features, of the form $(\mathcal{X}, \vec{y})$, where,
+Consider a dataset $\mathcal{D}$ of $n$ data points each with $m$ features, of the form $(\mathcal{X}, \vec{y})$, where,